Man flown to hospital, SWAT called after reported shooting in Springfield

-A man was flown to the hospital and SWAT was called after a reported shooting in Springfield Thursday afternoon.
+A man was flown to the hospital and SWAT was called after a reported shooting Thursday in Springfield.

 Officers responded to the scene and found the man.